Numbers seen on the bottoms of glass bottles and jars

 In many cases (especially within the last couple of decades), mold data information is now preserved through the use of small embossed “dots”, “bumps” or raised periods arranged horizontally around the lower heel of the container.
 More information on this invention (which is rather involved!) and how it works can be found by doing an internet search (Google, Bing, Yahoo or other search engine), using the keyword search terms “EP 0256804 B1 ” , “code reader”, and “Emhart”.

 Here are a few photos showing typical bottle bases with numbers on the bottoms.
-There are numerous ways in which the base of a bottle might be marked, but here are some of the more commonly seen “layouts” of the modern era.
-I plan on adding more photos of typical bottle bases on this page as time allows.
+There are numerous ways in which the base of a bottle may be marked, but here are some of the more commonly seen “layouts” of the modern era.
 You can also see several relatively modern bottle bases on my pages about Owens-Illinois Glass Company and Brockway Glass Company.

 Base markings on rectangular amber bottle made by Owens-Illinois.
 This bottle was made in 1972 at plant number 9 which was Streator, Illinois.